 Experian Boost focuses on the most significant component of your credit score – payment history.
 It accounts for 35 percent, and adding on-time payments to your profile can help your credit score.

-While your Experian FICO score could improve, there’s still a downside.
-The other credit reporting agencies, Equifax and TransUnion, don’t recognize credit scores that factor in service provider payments, nor do some lenders and creditors.
+While your FICO score based on Experian data could improve, your credit scores from the other credit reporting agencies, Equifax and TransUnion, won’t be affected by Experian Boost.
+The other credit bureaus don’t recognize credit scores that factor in service provider and utility bill payments, nor do some lenders and creditors.

 What Bills Qualify For Experian Boost?

 When you sign up for Experian Boost, you can decide which service provider payments are included in your credit history.
-Let’s review what bills qualify for Experian Boost.
+Let’s review what bills help build credit when using Experian Boost.

 Mobile and Landline Phones

-Mobile phones are prevalent amongst consumers, and some also have landlines in their homes.
-Luckily, payments for both qualify for inclusion in your credit profile using Experian Boost.
+Mobile phones are prevalent among consumers, and some also have landlines in their homes.
+Luckily, payments for both types of phone bills qualify for inclusion in your credit profile using Experian Boost.

 Cable and Satellite